-Add-on credit cards, also known as supplementary credit cards, can be taken by a primary cardholder to pass the privilege on to his/her family members like parents, spouse, or children above the age of 18.
-Most of the banks offer add-on credit cards for free but only a handful of people actually avail this benefit.
+Add-on credit cards, also known as supplementary credit cards, are issued against a primary credit card and comes with similar credit limit and benefits as that of the primary card.
+The add-on card is offered to the family members of primary cardholders like his/her parents, spouse, or children above the age of 18.
+Most of the card issuers offer add-on credit cards for free but only a handful of people actually avail this benefit.
 There is a limit on the number of add-on credit cards that you can get on your existing card along with other terms and conditions.

 The answer to this question differs from one user to another and this is what we will talk about in this article.
-But before that, let us first get the basic understanding of add-on credit cards.
+Before this, let us first get a basic understanding of add-on credit cards.